xuejmnet/easy-query-doc/src/en/adv/value-converter.md

     }
 }

-//If you want to configure this enum conversion globally, you can use EnumValueAutoConverter
+//If you want to configure this enum conversion globally, you can use ValueAutoConverter
-//EnumValueAutoConverter first generic parameter cannot be a specific enum type unless there is only one enum type in the entire system public class EnumConverter implements EnumValueAutoConverter<IEnum<?>,Number> {
+//ValueAutoConverter first generic parameter cannot be a specific enum type unless there is only one enum type in the entire system public class EnumConverter implements ValueAutoConverter<IEnum<?>,Number> {
     @Override
     public Number serialize(IEnum<?> iEnum, ColumnMetadata columnMetadata) {
         if(iEnum == null){